trondr/NCmdLiner/README.md

 ## Installation

-NCmdLiner will soon be available via Nuget Package Manager.
+NCmdLiner is installed into your project by Nuget Package Manager

 ## Example